What Is ‘Rev Matching’ and Is It Really Necessary?

 - Press on the gas pedal and “blip” the throttle, or bring the engine rpm up back up to increase the engine speed

-Trust us, it takes a lot of practice to do it correctly and you likely won’t get it close to perfect your first time out.
+Trust us, it takes a lot of practice to do it correctly, and you likely won’t get it close to perfect your first time out.
 However, just like learning to drive stick, with enough time and patience, you’ll get it.
-Or you can always buy a car like the Nissan 370Z or Honda Civic Type R, which have rev-matching downshift features that do the process automatically for you.
-No need to blip the throttle, just downshift and go.
+Or you can always buy a car like the Nissan 370Z or Honda Civic Type R, which have rev-matching downshift features that do the process automatically for you—no need to blip the throttle, just downshift and go.

 Why is rev matching important?

-Rev matching isn’t just for the pro racecar drivers — although it really does help when you driving on the track – as it can be beneficial for everyday driving as well.
-Remember when we said that the car lurches and bogs when you downshift without matching the engine rpm speed?
+Rev matching isn’t just for the pro racecar drivers — although it really does help when you are driving on the track – as it can be beneficial for everyday driving as well.
+Remember when we said the car lurches and bogs when you downshift without matching the engine rpm speed?
 Well, that actually causes harm to your engine and transmission in the long run.

 Rev matching can help in the following areas:

 - Prevent forward weight transfers that can upset the car when you’re in a corner

 If anything, know that getting the rev-matching technique down can be beneficial to your car in the long run and can prevent some costly driveline and engine repairs in the future.